Bortseb/wiki-security-social/ReadMe.md

 ## Upgrading from wiki-security-passportjs

-If you have read the configuration pages you will have noticed that Better Auth's social sign-on is configured to use a slightly different callback URL.
+For those using Google or GitHub, Better Auth's social sign-on is built to use a slightly different callback URL.
 You **MUST** update the Authorization callback URL to use the new callback URL.

+For those using generic OAuth, configuration is simplified by using OIDC Discovery.